8kevinxu/cse15l-lab-reports/LabReport1.md

 Here is an example of me executing some of the commands:
 ![Image](runningcommands.png)

 I was able to figure out and get more comfortable with the commands just by trying different commands out.
+For example, I figured out what ls -lat does by simply typing it into the terminal, and saw that it posted directories with dates and times, which tells me that the command ls -lat lists directories/files by date.